 Covering your bottle of wine in clothes is the DIY, at-home method that many travelers have used at least once.
 Unless of course you decide to go with the wine clothes in this picture, for a cuter, easier setup.

-There isn’t much to this technique: roll your bottle of wine in as many layers of clothes as you can (ideally, not your favorite attire) and for extra protection, “seal it” with a large rubber band or hair tie so that the clothes don’t disassemble.
+There isn’t much to this technique: roll your bottle of wine in as many layers of clothes as you can (ideally, not your favorite attire) and for extra protection, “seal it” with a large rubber band or hair tie so the clothes don’t come apart.

 This is the riskier option for your clothes, but if you want to save money, it’s definitely better than nothing.